rgbprocessing/rgbprocessing.github.io/_projects/5_project.md

 **Solution Overview**

-The model developed for this challenge, shown in <b>Figure 1</b>, consists of dual visual and audio branches processing 4-second video clips.
+The model developed for this challenge, shown in <strong>Figure 1</strong>, consists of dual visual and audio branches processing 4-second video clips.
 A sliding window is used for temporal localization and aggregation across windows provides video-level deepfake classification.

 The visual branch processes RGB frames alongside two derived features: noise residuals from median-filtered image subtraction, and color-boosted channels via gray value removal from RGB triplets, yielding 9 input channels.
 The audio branch uses 2D spectrograms from the 4-second clip.